-This special 10x10 course offering, in partnership with the Oregon Health & Science University (OHSU) for the Academy of Nutrition and Dietetics, will start on April 26, 2017 with the in-person session taking place at the Academy's FNCE 2017 on October 21st.
-The registration deadline is April 26, 2017.
+This special 10x10 course offering, in partnership with the Oregon Health & Science University (OHSU) for the Academy of Nutrition and Dietetics, will start in 2019 with the in-person session taking place at the Academy's FNCE 2019.
+The registration deadline is to be determined.
 After that date, you must contact the course instructor for late registration if space allows.

 The following table outlines the curriculum with unit number, topic, reading assignment, and date posted.
 The due date for each unit is when the next cycle of material is posted.
 We are lenient about giving extensions but participants are strongly encouraged not to fall behind, since it can be difficult to catch up.
 The course materials are lumped into five groups (Units 1-2, 3-4, 5-6, 7-8, 9-11).
 Nutrition related content will be provided by Marty Yadrick, Peggy Turner, and Lindsey Hoggle on behalf of the Academy.

 |1||Overview of Field and Problems Motivating It||

 |7||Protection and Analytical Use of Data|

 |11||Consumer Health Informatics||

 |12||Nutrition Informatics Competencies|

 The goal of the AMIA 10x10 program is to train clinicians and other health care professionals in informatics so they can be knowledgeable participants in IT implementations in their local settings.
 The 10x10 program alone will not make one a full-time professional in informatics (any more than a semester in medicine or nursing will make one a doctor or nurse!).
 The program is being structured, however, to allow those who complete the course to carry the credits forward into other graduate programs in informatics.
 The details need to be arranged with each individual program.